luke-who/pinterest-data-pipeline542/README.md

 ## Security Notes
 - API keys and credentials should be stored securely
 - Use appropriate IAM roles and permissions
-- Never commit sensitive credentials to version control
+- Never commit sensitive credentials to version control (use `.gitignore`)

 ## License
 [Your chosen license]